AHappyCPU/LLMs-On-RasPi/README.md

 Looking to add more cases moving forward, including how to get some of the larger models running.

-To use, clone the repo, then run the download script to download the trial model, the quantize script to prep it, and the raspi_llm script to run it.
+To use, clone the repo, then run the download script to download the trial model, the quantize script to prep it, the fix_vocab script if needed, and the raspi_llm script to run it.